azuwis/agent-sandbox.nix/README.md

 };
 ```

-Alternatively, if you use sops, you can inject the secret at build time:
+Alternatively, if you use sops, you set a command that will read the secret at runtime.

 ```nix
 extraEnv = {